Ariana Grande: 2013–2015: Yours Truly and My Everything

 Grande was the musical performer on Saturday Night Live, with Chris Pratt as the host on September 27, 2014.
 That same month, the fourth single from My Everything, "Love Me Harder", featuring Canadian recording artist the Weeknd, was released and peaked at number seven in the United States.
-The song became her fourth top-ten single of 2014, the most by any artist that year.
 In November 2014, Grande was featured in Major Lazer's song "All My Love" from the soundtrack album for the film The Hunger Games: Mockingjay – Part 1 (2014).
 Later that month, Grande released the Christmas song "Santa Tell Me" as a single from the reissue of her first Christmas EP, Christmas Kisses (2014).
 The track became a modern Christmas standard, significantly rising in popularity on streaming services during the holiday season every year.
 A decade after its release, it reached number five on the Hot 100 issue dated January 4, 2025—being the first Christmas song released in the 21st century to appear in the chart's top-five region.
-The following month, she appeared on Nicki Minaj's third album The Pinkprint, with the song "Get on Your Knees".
+The following month, she appeared on Nicki Minaj's third album, The Pinkprint, with the song "Get on Your Knees".
 She later released the fifth and the final single from My Everything, "One Last Time", which peaked at number 13 in the US.